suned/pfun/docs/source/programming_guide.md

 E = TypeVar('E')
 A = TypeVar('A')

-# IO is for effects that can't fail and doesn't take an environment
+# IO is for effects that can't fail and doesn't require an environment
 IO = Effect[object, NoReturn, A]

-# TryIO is for effects that can fail but doesn't take an environment
+# TryIO is for effects that can fail but doesn't require an environment
 TryIO = Effect[object, E, A]

-# Depends is for effects that can't fail but takes R as environment type
+# Depends is for effects that can't fail but requires R as environment type
 Depends = Effect[R, NoReturn, A]
 ```